Facility & Rental Information

 Find us on Facebook

 Rate Increase Policy

 - All rates are subject a minimum 2% annual increase.

 - All bookings must be booked and confirmed by the Rentals Coordinator, with the exception of the Society's presentation series.

 - A booking is only considered confirmed once a rental deposit has been made.
-The amount of the rental deposit is half of the most expensive day rented.
+The amount of the rental deposit is the base rent applicable to all dates rented.

 - Tickets will not go on sale until we have received and executed your contract, and received your rental deposit.

 - The Licensee shall not sell any tickets except through and under the Ticket Agent, and the Licensee agrees that the method of ticket sales shall include the following:

 - A Facility surcharge per sold ticket (as outlined under "Fees") shall be charged, collected and accounted for by the Ticket Agent to the Society; and

 - A Ticket Agent surcharge per sold ticket (as outlined under "Fees") shall be charged.